SpeckNoob/Nokotan-Enjoyers/README.md

 Camera
 ----

 The camera is programmed to detect the red and green colors, the camera has other functions but for the sake of simplicity we only used in to detect colors.
+The camera was programmed with Arduino

 ```arduino